-The void of capacity in the market led to a slurry of expansions for stability, combined with the across the country.
+The void of capacity in the maracross the country.
 One such was Afton Scientific's US\$200 million plant expansion in Albemarle County.
 "The facility can support six to eight lines of Vial, syringe/ cartridge, and lyophilization capacity.
-We are adding pre-filled syringe capacity to our Avon I building to respond to demand from ities.
-The ability to offer specialized our existing customers and add capabilities and demonstrate longoptions for new customers," said Thomas Thorpe, CEO and founder mount in this dynamic manufacturof Afton Scientific.
+We are adding pre-filled syringe capacity to our Avon I buildoptions for new customers," said of Afton Scientific.
 "We anticipate ing environment.